Advice Complexity of Online Non-Crossing Matching: Introduction

-\begin{itemize} \item a tight bound of $2/3$ on the deterministic competitive ratio for MNM, and a tight bound of $\log n - o(\log n)$ on the maximum worst-case number of matched points for BNM; \item an upper bound of $2\log 3 n \approx 3.17 n$ and a lower bound of $\Omega(\log n)$ on the advice length to achieve optimality for MNM; \item tight bound of $\Theta(n \log n)$ on the advice length to achieve optimality for BNM; \item upper bound of $0.3304$ and lower bound of $0.0738$ on the competitive ratio of a randomized algorithm for MNM; \item lower bound of $\Omega(n)$ on the number of points that can be matched by a randomized algorithm in the worst case for BNM. \end{itemize}
+\begin{itemize} \item a tight bound of $2/3$ on the deterministic competitive ratio for MNM, and a tight bound of $\log n - o(\log n)$ on the maximum worst-case number of matched points for BNM \cite{bose2020non}; \item an upper bound of $2\log 3 n \approx 3.17 n$ and a lower bound of $\Omega(\log n)$ on the advice length to achieve optimality for MNM \cite{bose2020non}; \item tight bound of $\Theta(n \log n)$ on the advice length to achieve optimality for BNM \cite{bose2020non} (note that the proof of the lower bound has a mistake); \item upper bound of $0.3304$ and lower bound of $0.0738$ on the competitive ratio of a randomized algorithm for MNM \cite{sajadpour2021non}; \item lower bound of $\Omega(n)$ on the number of points that can be matched by a randomized algorithm in the worst case for BNM \cite{sajadpour2021non}. \end{itemize}

-Overall, the above set of results paints a picture that bichromatic version is significantly more difficult than the monochromatic version of the problem, which is contrary to the offline setting, in which bipartite setting is typically easier than the general setting.
+Overall, the above set of results paints a picture that the bichromatic version is significantly more difficult than the monochromatic version of the problem, which is contrary to the offline setting, in which the bipartite setting is typically easier than the general setting.
 The above results indicate that the situation stays the same even in the presence of advice.
 A significant special case of the BNM and MNM problems is when input points are located at the same distance from the origin, i.e., they are all located on a common circle.
 First of all, the known lower bounds are based on such inputs, and second of all, designing algorithms for this special case may be easier and often serves as the first step towards the algorithm for the general case.
 We refer to this special case as ``BNM/MNM on a circle'', and we say ``BNM/MNM on a plane'' to emphasize the general case without the common circle restriction.